acmarpu/01-azure-study-material/Azure_Learning_Guide_Part-2.md

 * NSGs play a key role in managing the security and traffic flow between VMs and subnets in cloud environments like Azure, acting as virtual firewalls.

 **Traffic Inspection:**
-* NSGs inspect incoming and outgoing traffic at the network level.
+* NSGs inspect incoming and outgoing traffic at the **network level.**
 * They work like a virtual firewall to control the flow of traffic between virtual machines (VMs) and subnet

 **Rules & Priorities:**
-* NSG rules can either allow or deny traffic based on the defined criteria.
+* NSG rules can either **allow or deny** traffic based on the defined criteria.
-* Priority determines rule evaluation order: lower numerical values have higher priority.
+* Priority determines rule evaluation order: **lower numerical values have higher priority**.
 For instance, a rule with priority 100 is evaluated before a rule with priority 200.
 * The last rule (with the lowest priority) is the default deny rule, which blocks any traffic not explicitly allowed by earlier rules.
 * For example, if there's a rule allowing traffic from a specific source IP address on a certain port (with a high priority), and another rule denying all traffic on the same port (with a lower priority), the traffic would be allowed because the first rule takes precedence due to the higher priority number.

-Association:
+**Association:**
 * A single NSG can be associated with multiple network interfaces (NICs) or subnets.
 * However, each NIC or subnet can only be associated with one NSG at a time.